lmfit/lmfit-py/_sources/model.rst.txt

 .. attribute:: nan_policy

-   Describes what to do for NaNs and missing values.
+   Describes what to do for NaNs that indicate missing values in the data.
    The choices are:

     * 'raise': Raise a ValueError (default)
     * 'propagate': Do not check for NaNs or missing values.
 The fit will